Polyurea vs. Epoxy: The Life Expectancy of a Coating & Why It Matters

 What Are Polyurea and Polyaspartic Coatings?
 (The Modern Solution)

 Now, let's talk about the solution.
 You'll hear the terms polyurea and polyaspartic.
 Think of them as next-generation technology.
-A polyaspartic floor coating is a specific type of polyurea, one that we use as our industry-leading topcoat because it’s incredibly durable.
+A polyaspartic floor coating.
+It is a specific type of polyurea, one that we use as our industry-leading topcoat because it’s incredibly durable.

 This is the system we specialize in at Floortek.
 It’s what allows us to offer 1-day floor coatings.